StarlaneStudios/vscode-comment-anchors/README.md

 * Quickly toggle tag visibility with commands
 * View anchors across your entire workspace
 * Scope anchors to be visible in your entire workspace, or just the current file
-* Group anchors into logical sections using region anchors
+* Place your anchors into hierarchical sections using region anchors
+* Group anchors into custom lists by tagging anchors with an epic

 # Usage